The University maintains a personal accident policy for all undergraduate and postgraduate students.

 If you are attending work experience, or are a postgraduate student who is collaborating with external organisations on University research or work experience, you may need to provide a letter to the organisation to confirm your cover.

-If you need a letter, or single Certificate of Currency, you need to get a staff member of the University to download a copy online.
+If you need a letter, or single Certificate of Currency, you can download a Certificate of currency (pdf, 87KB).

 This policy provides cover for personal accident and sickness, primarily in Australia, for full and part time students of the University and non student members, volunteers and staff of Sydney University Sport.
 It covers you while on campus and/or engaged in University, course and sport related activities and/or practical placement or community placement activities.
 It also covers travel to and from these activities.